greg442/Vela_Scripts_2/README.md

 ## Before You Run This

-Read the **README First** guide your installer sent you.
+Read the **START HERE** guide your installer sent you.
 It lists every credential you need to collect before running the installer.
 The install takes 45–90 minutes on first run — most of that is downloading AI models.

 Have these ready: